Refinancing with Laurel Road

 We’ll start with where to turn if you need to borrow money for your Mississippi education.
 Make sure you first exhaust all your options for scholarships and grants that generally don’t need to be repaid (Check out our guide for more on this.)

 After that, you have two main choices when if comes to borrowing:

-While scoring as much free money as possible through scholarships and grants is ideal, Mississippi residents can tap into federal student loans to pay for college.
+While scoring as much money as possible through scholarships and grants is ideal, Mississippi residents can also tap into federal student loans to pay for college.
 The Department of Education can help fund your education through federal loan options.
 These loans tend to have lower interest rates and more flexible repayment options compared to private student loans.

 If you don’t qualify for a private student loan due to your credit history, you might need to find a cosigner.
 A cosigner with a strong credit history can help ensure you get a private loan with reasonable terms.
 However, keep in mind that a cosigner is equally responsible for a loan’s repayment.
 If you fail to make payments, their credit could take a hit.

 Now let’s take a look at what you can do to ease your repayment of Mississippi student loans, whether through loan forgiveness or refinancing.

 - Federal repayment programs